MahmutYurt0/MahmutYurt_Website/content/authors/admin/_index.md

 I am currently a Master's candidate in the Department of Electrical and Electronics Engineering at Bilkent University and a graduate researcher at Imaging and Computational Neuroscience (ICON) Lab under the supervision of Prof. Tolga Çukur.
 My research focuses on the **synergistic combination of computer vision and medical imaging to advance healthcare** by developing novel deep learning models for **accelerated multi-contrast MRI synthesis, reconstruction and super-resolution** as well as for the **foremost computer vision problems** utilizing **supervised and unsupervised learning approaches**.

-I am also a passionate chess player (please reach me for a 3+0 game).
+I am also a passionate chess player (please reach me for a series of blitz games).
 I also enjoy playing basketball, tennis, and board games.

 [A latest version of my CV is available here in pdf](files/Mahmut_Yurt_CV.pdf) [My Google Scholar account is available here](https://scholar.google.com.tr/citations?user=oAXHlRMAAAAJ&hl=en)